ostreedev/ostree/docs/manual/related-projects.md

 "checks out" files via hardlinks, rather than copying, and thus requires the checkout to be immutable.
 At the moment, OSTree commits may have at most one parent, as opposed to Git which allows an arbitrary number.
-Git uses a smart-delta protocol for updates, while OSTree uses 1 HTTP request per chagned file, or can generate static deltas.
+Git uses a smart-delta protocol for updates, while OSTree uses 1 HTTP request per changed file, or can generate static deltas.

 ## Conda